olefasting/rust_rpg_toolkit/README.md

 ## Contributing

 If you want to contribute, pull requests are welcome.
-If you want to partake in the project, I am also open to this.
-The prototype currently use placehoder graphics leeched from ich.io so I would love to get a good pixel artist on board.
-Coders are also welcome to alleviate, but I more or less have that role fulfilled myself.
+If you want to partake in the project, we are also open to this.
+The prototype currently use placehoder graphics leeched from ich.io so we would love to get a good pixel artist on board.
+Coders are also welcome to alleviate, but we more or less have that role fulfilled already.
 Send me a mail, on [simon@magus.no](mailto:simon@magus.no), if you are interested.

 ## License